 - A local government licensed English speaking Guide during the trek.

-- The required number of staff and Porters to carry your luggage during the trek.
+- The required number porters to carry your luggage during the trek (2 trekkers: 1 porter).

 - Food, accommodation, salary, insurance, equipment, medicine and transportation for all trekking/tour staff.

-- Down Jacket, sleeping bag and duffel/kit bag by Base Camp Adventure (which needs to be returned after the trek.)
+- Down Jacket, sleeping bag and duffel/kit bag.

 - First aid medical kits.